cloud-bulldozer/benchmark-operator/docs/prometheus.md

 ```
 prometheus:
-  server: the elasticsearch server to upload to
+  es_server: the elasticsearch server to upload to
-  port: the elasticsearch server port
+  es_port: the elasticsearch server port
   prom_url: the prometheus URL
   prom_token: a valid access token for prometheus
-  parallel: enable parallel uploads to elasticsearch
+  es_parallel: enable parallel uploads to elasticsearch
 ```

 The prometheus token can be obtained by running the following.